vindvaki/ruby-rure/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/vindvaki/ruby-rure.
+Bug reports and pull requests are welcome on GitLab at https://gitlab.com/vindvaki/ruby-rure.

 ## License